Andrea Salwen Kopel, 646.884.9460

 Letitia Maun, 646.884.9471

 Letitia is the social worker at NCJW NY.
 She facilitates three support groups, including two bereavement groups for women and men who have lost their spouse/partner and one for caregivers of a spouse/partner with memory impairments or Alzheimer’s.
 She plans the Council Lifetime Learning’s Healthy Living Series, enlisting guest speakers to address issues on health and well-being, and oversees LINC (Lunch, Interaction, Nurturing and Companionship), a bi-weekly program for people with memory impairment.
-Letitia also works as a therapist at Jewish Board of Family and Children’s Services.
-She began her social work career as a medical social worker at New York Presbyterian Weil Cornell Medical Center where she worked for 11 years.
+Letitia also works as a social worker at Lincoln House Outreach.
+She began her social work career as a medical social worker at New York Presbyterian Weill Cornell Medical Center where she worked for 11 years.
 Letitia holds a B.A from the University of California at Berkeley , a Master in Education from Teachers College, and a Master of Social Work from Columbia University.

 Development & Communications Associate